The Round Curse: Why Amigurumi Spirals Twist and Jog

 EMBRACING THE ASYMMETRY: WHEN TO USE THE SLANT AS A FEATURE

-The "Round Curse" is only a curse if you don't know it exists.
-Once you understand that amigurumi is a spiral, that stitches lean, and that color changes jog, you stop blaming your hands and start managing your materials.
+The "Round Curse" is only a limitation if you don't understand the physics behind it.
+The moment you realize that amigurumi is a continuous helix, that standard loops possess an inherent bias, and that color breaks will naturally step, you stop fighting your hands and start managing your materials like a sculptor.

 Post a Comment